FelipeADN/FileArchiver/README.md

   * ```vina++ <option> <archive> [member1 member2 ...]```

 Options:
-* -i: inserts one or more members into the archive; if a member already exists, it's substituted, new members are added in order at the end of the archive.
+* -i: inserts one or more members into the archive; if that member already exists, it's substituted, new members are added in order at the end of the archive.
 * -a: same as -i, but it only substitutes a member if it is newer than the archived one.
-* -m target: moves the command line member to exactly after the target file inside the archive.
+* -m target: moves the command line "member" to exactly after the "target" file inside the "archive".
 * -x: extracts the members from the archive, if no members are specified, all are extracted.
 * -r: removes the specified members from the archive.
 * -c: lists the contents of the archive in order, including the member's information (name, UID, permissions, size and modification date).